MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Get-WmiObject.md

 ```

 ### -ComputerName

 Specifies the target computer for the management operation.
-Enter a fully qualified domain name, a NetBIOS name, or an IP address.
+Enter a fully qualified domain name (FQDN), a NetBIOS name, or an IP address.
 When the remote computer is in a different domain than the local computer, the fully qualified domain name is required.

 The default is the local computer.